siliconflow/onediff/README.md

 A **drop-in acceleration lib** for diffusers and other **diffusion models**.

-## Performance of OneDiff Community Version
+## Performance of OneDiff Community Edition

 Updated on Nov 6, 2023.